This post may contain affiliate links. Read my full disclosure policy.

 In a nutshell, you’ll make a very condensed broth of dried mushrooms, kombu seaweed, soy sauce (or use GF Bragss or Shoyu) and garlic, simmering this down until the flavors intensify.

-This fish sauce substitute will keep for months in the fridge and actually gets more flavorful with time.
+This vegan fish sauce substitute will keep for months in the fridge and actually gets more flavorful with time.
 I’ve had mine for over a year!

 - Prep Time: 5